udayvir-singh/testci/README.md

 ```

 # Setup
+Tangerine comes with sane defaults so that you can get going without having to add much to your config.
 #### Default config
-Tangerine uses sane defaults so that you can get going with having to add to your config.
 ```lua
 local config = vim.stdpath [[config]]